Drug interactions between Potassium Chloride in Sodium Chloride and potassium chloride / sodium chloride

 |Potassium Chloride in Sodium Chloride (lvp solution with potassium)|

 There were no interactions found in our database between Potassium Chloride in Sodium Chloride and potassium chloride / sodium chloride - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

 Potassium Chloride in Sodium Chloride

-A total of 84 drugs (265 brand and generic names) are known to interact with Potassium Chloride in Sodium Chloride.
+A total of 84 drugs are known to interact with Potassium Chloride in Sodium Chloride.

 - Potassium Chloride in Sodium Chloride is in the drug class intravenous nutritional products.